amkrajewski/pqam-dparamhu2021/README.md

 try to go to your R console, typically by typing `R` in your terminal, and install it manually with:

     install.packages("locfit")

+Or, if you are automating things and need a single-liner, on Mac OS and Linux, the following should work:

+    Rscript -e "install.packages('locfit', repos='http://cran.us.r-project.org')"

 ## Attribution